kirenz/ds-python/docs/intro.md

 # Welcome

-The goal of this book is to give you a first impression of some important tools and concepts in Python when doing data science projects.

-A typical data science project looks something like this {cite:p}`Wickham2016`:
+The goal of this book is to give you a first impression of some important tools and concepts in Python when doing data science or statistics projects.
+A typical project looks something like this {cite:p}`Wickham2016`:

 ```{image} ../_static/img/process.png
 :alt: datascience